speudusa/intro-to-programming-csharp-wiki/Lesson-4-(Iteration).md

 ## Announcements

-* After this class, the students will have all the skills necessary to complete the assignment.
 * Check with your class Candidate Engagement Manager for any announcements.

-### Part-Time Students
-* Reminder of the due date for the first graded assignment.

 ### Full-Time Students
 * Welcome to Day 4!